 2.7.
-Liaison with NSW, the Commonwealth and other organisations on regional issues
+Liaison with NSW and Commonwealth Governments

 The Committee reviews national listings under the EPBC Act.
-During the reporting period, no threatened species and ecological communities were added to, or transferred within, the ACT Threatened Native Species List and the ACT Threatened Ecological Communities List to align with the Commonwealth listing status.
-Species relevant to the ACT for which the Commonwealth is expected to finalise listing reassessments requiring potential listing variations/ inclusions in the ACT list during the next reporting period include those listed in Section2.2.
+During the reporting period, nine threatened species were added to, or transferred within, the ACT Threatened Native Species List to align with the Commonwealth listing status.
+Species relevant to the ACT for which the Commonwealth is expected to finalise listing reassessments requiring potential listing variations/inclusions in the ACT list during the next reporting period include those listed in Section 2.2.

 The Committee exchanges information with the NSW Scientific Committee and the NSW Fisheries Scientific Committee on a regular basis.
 Amongst other things, the ACT provides information on ACT listings and copies of ACT action plans.
-NSW in turn provides information on determinations made under the Biodiversity Conservation Act 2016 (NSW) and the Fisheries Management Act 1994 (NSW).
+NSW in turn provides information on determinations made under the Biodiversity Conservation Act 2016 (NSW BC Act) and the Fisheries Management Act 1994 (NSW).
 The Committee routinely assesses the determinations made in NSW with the view to identifying any species, communities and threatening processes that warrant consideration from an ACT and region perspective and, if relevant, provides advice to the NSW Scientific Committee and the NSW Fisheries Scientific Committee on their proposed recommendations.

-In this period, NSW commenced reassessing Paralucia spinifera - Purple Copper Butterfly under the Biodiversity Conservation Act 2016 (NSW), with input from the ACT.
+In this period, NSW continues to reassess Paralucia spinifera - Purple Copper Butterfly under the NSW BC Act, with input from the ACT.
 The Committee is working towards an equivalent listing recommendation and conservation advice for this species in the ACT, as it was discovered for the first time in the ACT in spring 2021.
-The Committee is also working closely with NSW and the Commonwealth on the reassessment of the Canberra Grassland Earless Dragon (Tympanocryptis lineata) as the species is also found in south-west Queanbeyan.
+The Committee also worked closely with the NSW and Commonwealth governments on the reassessment of the Canberra Grassland Earless Dragon (Tympanocryptis lineata) as the species is also found in south-west Queanbeyan.